lfmramos/lfmramos/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on my PhD thesis titled **Biometric Technologies and Data Protection: An Analysis of EU and USA Legal Frameworks**.
-- 🌱 I’m currently learning Python and Java.
+- 🌱 I’m currently learning Python, Java, and JavaScript.
 - 📚 You can find some of my publications [here](https://scholar.google.pt/citations?user=Xnm195IAAAAJ&hl=pt-PT).
 - 📫 How to reach me: [luis.mramos@proton.me](mailto:luis.mramos@proton.me)
 <!--